 - Hover the cursor over the mark, and then click Explain Data in the tooltip menu.

-The Explain Data pane opens with possible explanations for the value of the explained mark.
+The Explain Data pane opens with possible explanations for the value of the analyzed mark.
 Click different explanation names to expand the details and start exploring.

 Tips for using Explain Data

-- The data you analyse must be drawn from a single, primary data source.
+- The data you analyze must be drawn from a single, primary data source.
 Explain Data does not work with blended or cube data sources.

 - For information on what characteristics make a data source more interesting for use with Explain Data, see Requirements and Considerations for Using Explain Data.

-In the Explain Data pane, click on an explanation name to see more details.
+In the Explain Data pane, click an explanation name to see more details.

-Click on the arrows to expand or contract explanations.
+Click the arrows to expand or contract explanations.

 Scroll to see explanation details.

 Hover over charts in the explanations to see more detail.
-Click the Open icon to see a larger version of the visualisation.
+Click the Open icon to see a larger version of the visualization.

-Creators or Explorers who open the view for editing can click on the Open icon to open the visualisation as a new worksheet and explore the data further.
+Creators or Explorers who open the view for editing can click the Open icon to open the visualization as a new worksheet and explore the data further.

 Note: Creators and Explorers who have editing permissions can also control Explain Data Settings.
 For more information, see Control Access to Explain Data.

 When you run Explain Data, the explanations that are presented in the Explain Data pane specifically apply to the mark you selected.
-If you click on a different mark, unselect the explained mark or navigate to a different sheet in the workbook, a Reselect button appears in the view thumbnail image at the top of the Explain Data pane.
+If you click a different mark, deselect the analyzed mark, or navigate to a different sheet in the workbook, a Reselect button appears in the view thumbnail image at the top of the Explain Data pane.

-If you click Reselect, Tableau returns you to the original view and worksheet and reselects the explained mark.
+If you click Reselect, Tableau returns you to the original view and worksheet, and reselects the analyzed mark.
 Click Update to run Explain Data again.

 - Run Explain Data on a mark.

-- In the Explain Data pane, under Contributing to the value of, click on a measure name.
+- In the Explain Data pane, under Explore underlying values for, click a target measure name.

-- Click on the number-of-fields link at the bottom of the pane.
+- Click the number-of-fields link at the bottom of the pane.